MEMBERSHIP TERMS AND CONDITIONS

 3. MONTHLY SUBSCRIPTION

 3.1 The provisions of this condition 3 shall only apply to a Member that applies for a Monthly Subscription Membership by monthly direct debit, standing order or debit or credit card.

 3.2 Any Member, who is purchasing classes by Subscription, shall be entitled to participate in an unlimited number of classes at the Studios until their Subscription terminates and any such Member will forfeit their membership if they fall behind in payment for more than 30 days.
 Such Member shall remain liable for any outstanding payments.

-3.3 A Member who is purchasing classes by Subscription may, at the discretion of HBY, suspend their membership for a period of one month (but not a lesser period) in any 12 month period.
-An administration fee of £25 per month will be payable by way of reduced monthly subscription or as otherwise indicated by HBY for the period of suspension.
+3.3 A Member who is purchasing classes by Subscription may, at the discretion of HBY, suspend their membership for any period.
+An administration fee of £15 per suspension or change will be payable.

 3.4 Subscription fees must be paid in accordance with these Terms and Conditions irrespective of whether or not the Member uses the Studios’ facilities.

 3.5 Subscription fees may be increased at HBY’s discretion.
 Members shall be given at least 10 working days’ notice of any increase in Subscription fees.